7mind/izumi/doc/microsite/src/main/tut/distage/00_distage.md

 out: index.html
 ---

-# DIStage
+# distage

 ```scala mdoc:reset:invisible:to-string
 System.setProperty(izumi.fundamentals.platform.PlatformProperties.`izumi.app.disable-terminal-colors`.name, "true")
 ```

-`distage` is a pragmatic module system for Scala and Scala.js.
+`distage` is a pragmatic dependency injection library for Scala and Scala.js.
 It combines the simplicity and expressiveness of pure FP with the flexibility and extreme late-binding, traditionally associated with Java dependency injection frameworks, such as Guice.

 `distage` supports any Scala style, whether it's @ref[Tagless Final Style](basics.md#tagless-final-style), @ref[ZIO Layer](basics.md#zio-environment-bindings), ordinary FP, actor-based or imperative Scala.

 ## Getting started

-The best way get started is to clone [`distage-example`](https://github.com/7mind/distage-example) project and play around with it.
+The best way to get started is to clone [`distage-example`](https://github.com/7mind/distage-example) project and play around with it.

 It shows how to write an idiomatic `distage` application from scratch and how to: